This website is developed as part of:

 - the Assess@Learning initiative partners

-- Assess@Learning National Coordinators, which coordinated the activities at national level during the research carried out within the project life span
+- Assess@Learning National Coordinators, which coordinated the activities at national level during the research carried out within the project life span (field trials)

 - Educational and evaluation experts contracted by one or more organisations part of the network, which support the initiative for coordination, with pedagogical advices and for the evaluation of the activities